Counseling for Grief: Moving Beyond Grief and Loss

 1. Don’t try to get them to feel or be anything but what they are.

 2. Don’t reward them for acting cheerful or “like your old self.”
-This teaches them to suppress their
+This teaches them to suppress their feelings around you.

 3. Don’t avoid them.
 They need your support.